 Language Requirement.
 Reading knowledge of English and French is mandatory.
 Students are required to pass an examination in their second language, either French or English, prior to graduation.

 Courses.
-The program includes two required courses: ARTH 655 - Thesis Seminar (3 credits) (pass/fail) and ARTH 654 - Annotated Review of Sources and Documents (3 credits).
+The program includes two required courses: ARTH 655 Thesis Seminar (3 credits, pass/fail) and ARTH 654 Annotated Review of Sources and Documents (3 credits).
 The remaining five seminars are chosen from the Department's yearly seminar offerings.
-Exceptionally, and with the approval of the graduate program director, students can register for one of the following options: a graduate seminar (3 credits) in another discipline or at another Quebec university; an internship; or an independent study.
+Exceptionally, and with the approval of the graduate program director, students may register for one of the following options: a graduate seminar (3 credits) in another discipline or at another Quebec university; an internship; or an independent study.
 The graduate program director or the student’s supervisor assists the student in choosing seminars.
-Course scheduling is undertaken with the needs of both part-time and full-time students in mind.

 Thesis.
-Each student submits a thesis of 13,000 – 15,000 words (excluding notes, bibliography and other supporting materials), prepared under the supervision of a tenured or tenure-track professor in the Department of Art History who examines the thesis along with two other scholars.
+Each student submits a thesis of 13,000 – 15,000 words (excluding notes, bibliography and other supporting materials), prepared under the supervision of a tenured or tenure-track professor in the Department of Art History who examines the thesis along with two other scholars..

-A statement of purpose (500 words) should explain why you have chosen to do graduate work in Art History at Concordia University, propose a thesis topic or area of special interest related to art in the North American context, and discuss your professional goals.
+A statement of purpose (500 words) should explain why you have chosen to do graduate work in Art History at Concordia University, propose a thesis topic or area of special interest, and discuss your professional goals.